-Removing the display assembly - UMA
+Removing the display assembly

 - 1. Follow the procedure in before working inside your computer.

 - 2. Remove the base cover.

 - 3. Remove the battery.

-- 4. Remove the WLAN card.

 The figure indicates the location of the display assembly and provides a visual representation of the removal procedure.